KenanSonuksun/Tracking_System_Web/README.md

 • Using different types of databases and database design
  <br><br>

+Google Map has been removed informations because of security.

 Thank you for taking your time to read.
 You can contact me from my accounts below.<br>
 <br>